halawami/UnderlingsofUnderwing/README.md

 - Dragons
   - Lasura
-- [x] This effect let the player look at the top three cards of deck and reorder them as desired
+- [x] The top three cards will be in the order of player
   - Deck has 0 cards
      - ```underlings.card.effect.domestic.deck.ReorderTopThreeCardsEffectTests.testNoCardsLeft()```
   - Deck has 1 card